matatonic/openedai-speech/README.md

 ffmpeg -i input.mp3 -ac 1 -ar 22050 -t 6 -y me.wav
 # use a simple noise filter to clean up audio, and select a start time start for sampling.
 ffmpeg -i input.wav -af "highpass=f=200, lowpass=f=3000" -ac 1 -ar 22050 -ss 00:13:26.2 -t 6 -y me.wav
-# A more complex noise reduction setup with volume adjustment
+# A more complex noise reduction setup, including volume adjustment
 ffmpeg -i input.mkv -af "highpass=f=200, lowpass=f=3000, volume=5, afftdn=nf=25" -ac 1 -ar 22050 -ss 00:13:26.2 -t 6 -y me.wav
 ```

-Once you WAV file is prepared, save it in the voices/ folder and update the `voice_to_speaker.yaml` file with the new file name.
+Once your WAV file is prepared, save it in the `/voices/` directory and update the `voice_to_speaker.yaml` file with the new file name.

 For example: